maurizioquadrio/maurizioquadrio.github.io/papers.markdown

-- Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification Margheritti, Schillaci, Pipolo, Quadrio, Boracchi
+- Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification Margheritti, Schillaci, Pipolo, Quadrio, Boracchi NCA/rejected
-NCA

-- Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI, resubmitted somewhere?)
+- Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI, rejected, resubmitted somewhere?)

 - Understanding the mismatch between in-vivo and in-silico rhinomanometry Marco Atzori, Gabriele Dini Ciacci and Maurizio Quadrio